-Sunday 10 May 2020
+Sunday, 10 May 2020

 Cray Valley Paper Mills

-Cray Valley Paper Mills FC is non-league football which was formed in 1919 for the workers of the paper mills in and around Crayford in Kent.
+Cray Valley Paper Mills FC is a non-league football which was formed in 1919 for the workers of the paper mills in and around Crayford in Kent.
 The club initially became members of Division Two of the Sidcup & District League upon formation.

 Promotion to Division One of that league was achieved in their debut season.
 A few years later ‘The Millers’ joined the Kent County Amateur League; going on to lift the Division Three West title in 1936-37.